portal22/giiftcardproject/giftcards/README.md

      - **Invalid Test Cases**: Inputs that should trigger error handling (but not crashes).
    - Update the test suite to include these cases.

-3. **Automate Testing**
+3. **Automate Testing**   - NOTE TO TUTOR  Make a copy of existing helllo.yml and edit the copy only!!!
    - Use **GitHub Actions** to ensure that future changes do not reintroduce bugs:
-     - Set up a workflow to automatically run `make test` after every code change.
+     - Set up a workflow to automatically run `make test` after every code change. -
      - Ensure the workflow uses the updated test suite to verify the fixes.

 ---